I update this page about once a year, it is reasonably current but not up to the minute.

 The Brandish series saw a four releases in Japan but only the original for the Super Nintendo was released in the United States.
 Koei published it which is something like the 400th different company we've talked about here.
 It hit the shelves the same time as the PlayStation and Saturn which probably didn't help it out that much.
 Brandish is a dungeon crawling game somewhat along the lines of their earlier Xanadu release.

 A remake of the original Brandish, titled Brandish: The Dark Revenant was released for the PlayStation Portable in Japan in 2009.
-Six years later XSEED brought it overseas as a downloadable title making it one of the last PlayStation Portable released.
+Six years later XSEED brought it overseas as a downloadable title making it one of the last PlayStation Portable games released.
 It is compatible with the PlayStation Vita which is likely the system they were really targeting.

 Popful Mail: Magical Fantasy Adventure for the Sega CD was ported by Working Designs.
 This game is like a marriage of Ys III and Legacy of the Wizard.
 Based on the cover art one would expect an RPG but it's really an action game filled with cinematic cut-scenes.
+This might be the most expensive game to track down on this entire page.
+I would recommend trying this regardless of how you obtain a copy.

 In 2004 Falcom relased Gurumin: A Monstrous Adventure for the PlayStation Portable in Japan.
 Three years later Mastiff Games brought it over to the United States.
 An improved version was released on Steam/GOG and Nintendo 3DS.
-When the 3DS store is officially shut down that version will be lost to future Falcom fans.
+When the 3DS store was officially shut down that version was lost to future Falcom fans.
 I have it saved on a 3DS that hopefully doesn't break.
 It's not a huge improvement over the PlayStation Portable version.
 The graphics are a little crisper.
 Although there's not any uniformity to Falcom games this one has the least in common with the rest if that makes sense.
 This is essentially a 3D dungeon crawling game filled with exceedingly cartoony characters.

 Related